musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

   jetstream:
     version: 2.8.1
 {% endhighlight %}

-- Sensor: A Sensor defines a set of event dependencies (inputs) and triggers (outputs).
+- **Sensor:** A Sensor defines a set of event dependencies (inputs) and triggers (outputs).
 It listens for events on the EventBus and acts as an event dependency manager, resolving and executing triggers as events are received.
 In our setup, the Sensor will listen for events from the EventBus and trigger workflows in Argo Workflows

+Connect to your Kubernetes cluster and create the resources following the steps below:

 {% highlight ruby %}
 // Connect to your Kubernetes Cluster